-We log a transaction when a business acquires assets that could be of benefit to the company not only in the current year but also in the long run.
-For example, machinery or a building, that would stay in the firm for a long term for many future financial years.
-Capex is also referred to as Capital Expense.
+Capex is regarded as Capital Expenditure, while Opex is regarded as Operational Expenditure.
+We log a transaction when a business acquires assets that could benefit the company in the current year and in the long run.
+For example, machinery or a building that would stay in the firm for the long term for many future financial years.
+Capex is also known as Capital Expense.

 Below is the top 7 difference between Capex vs Opex.

-Key Differences between Capex VS Opex
+Key Differences Between Capex VS Opex

 Capex VS Opex Comparison Table

-The following Head to Head comparison table between Capex VS Opex shall give you a better insight.
+The following Head-to-head comparison table between Capex VS Opex shall give you a better insight.

 The Basis of Comparison

-Expenses incurred in the daily running of a company
+|Meaning||Costs incurred when buying an asset (moreover, a fixed asset)||Expenses incurred in the daily running of a company|

-Deducted in the same accounting period as they are incurred
+|Accounting Treatment||Tangible Assets are ‘Depreciated’; Intangible assets are ‘Amortized.’||“Incur expenses in the same accounting period they are deducted.”|

-Company’s retained earnings, Soft Loans, Personal Savings|
+|Financing Source||Lending institutions like bank||Company’s retained earnings, Soft Loans, Personal Savings|

 |Example||Machinery, Land, Patents||Rent, Utilities, SG&A (Sales, General, and Administrative costs)|